soabase/exhibitor/README.md

 # IMPORTANT NOTE

 Exhibitor is now on its own!
-Stay tuned for more details.
+PLEASE READ THIS NOTE: https://groups.google.com/forum/#!topic/exhibitor-users/PVkcd88mk8c

 ## DESCRIPTION
 Exhibitor is a supervisor system for ZooKeeper.